Aiven-Open/jdbc-connector-for-apache-kafka/docs/source/index.rst

 **Insert**

-In this mode the sink prepares insert statements to execute either in batch transactions or individually dependent on the ``connect.jdbc.sink.batching.enabled`` setting.
+In this mode the sink prepares insert statements to execute either in batch transactions or individually, dependent on the ``connect.jdbc.sink.batching.enabled`` setting.
 Typically you would use this in append only tables such as ledgers.
 Combined with the error policy setting, ``connect.jdbc.sink.error.policy``, this allows for idempotent writes.
 For example, sent to NOOP, violations of primary keys would be rejected by the database and sink would log the error but